 Following successful defense of the Dissertation Proposal, the Doctoral Candidate undertakes and completes the proposed research under the supervision of the Doctoral-stage FAC.
 Although there are no set criteria for dissertation length or content, students are expected to produce a body of work that contains a thorough review of the literature, theoretical innovations, novel data collection and/or analysis, and at least three substantive chapters.
-One of two formats is typically used.
-Dissertations should be convertible to one book or three related, but separable articles.
+Students may not use generative AI tools (e.g., ChatGPT) to create any content for their dissertation.
+However, students may use AI grammar-checking tools such as Microsoft Word Editor or Grammarly to proofread and refine their grammar, spelling, and punctuation.
+One of two dissertation formats is typically used: Dissertations should be convertible to (a) one book or (b) three related but separable articles.
 The format of the Dissertation manuscript should be approved by all members of the FAC, subject to any requirements by the Public Health Graduate Group, the Graduate Division, and the University Archives.
 Candidates prepare the manuscript under the supervision of the Faculty Advisor who requests revisions until s/he judges that the work is ready to be reviewed by the remaining Committee members.
 For additional details regarding expectations, see the UC Merced Thesis and Dissertation Guidelines.